 In 1812, Webster helped found Amherst College.

-In 1830, Noah Webster dined with President Andrew Jackson and lectured to the U.S. House of Representatives, which subsequently passed copyright legislation.
+In 1830, Noah Webster dined with President Andrew Jackson and addressed the U.S. House of Representatives, which subsequently passed legislation guaranteeing copyright protection.

-In 1833, Noah published his American edition of the Bible.
+In 1833, Noah Webster published his American edition of the Bible.

 Noah Webster wrote to James Madison, October 16, 1829: